tweag/ghc-proposals/proposals/0000-linear-types.rst

    map f [] = []
    map f (a:l) = f a : (map f l)

-In practice, under this situation, the type of ``map`` probably better written, in practice, as
+In practice, under this situation, the type of ``map`` is probably better written as

 ::